Worldwide Guide to Women in Leadership

 Female Ministers of the Republic of Croatia/ Republika Hrvatska (Female Suffrage 1945) Part of Austro-Hungarian Empire 1526-1918, Declared independence 1918 and later became part of the Kingdom of Serbs, Croats and Slovenes, the Later Yugoslavia, before becoming independent 1992

-See also Croatia Heads and Croatia Parliament
+See also Croatia Heads of State and Croatia Parliament

 A special thanks to Dragan Markovic for supplying additions and corrections for this page